Democracy Exchange Resources

 Descended from Immigrants and Revolutionists: “How Family History Shapes Immigration Policymaking”

-Co-authored by Benjamin Schneer, this study examines the influence of family history on U.S. lawmakers’ views on immigration policy, finding that legislators with immigrant ancestry tend to support more permissive immigration laws and speak more positively about immigration.
+In this study, Benjamin Schneer and co-authors examine the influence of family history on U.S. lawmakers’ views on immigration policy, finding that legislators with immigrant ancestry tend to support more permissive immigration laws and speak more positively about immigration.
 It examines personal background, including family history and identity, and how that plays a significant role in shaping policymaking.